Productivity Insights Dashboard

 The Vision

-An insights dashboard that becomes an integral part of the development workflow, providing useful, actionable insights for both developers and managers.
-In short a tool that engineers would actually want to use.
+An insights dashboard that becomes integral to the development workflow, providing actionable, contextual intelligence for both developers and managers.
+A tool engineers would actually want to use because it saves them time and prevents mistakes, not because they were told to.

 Designing the Experience